billcookie/mern-social-media/README.md

 # 💌 Post It!

-A social media app built with Mongo DB, Express, React and Node.js with Goolge Authentication.
+A social media app built with Mongo DB, Express, React and Node.js with Google Authentication.
 It allows users to post moments and share those with others.

 <br>
 App home: TBA